ME-ICA/tedana/docs/contributing.rst

 That includes---but is not limited to---online conversations, in-person workshops or development sprints, and when giving talks about the software.

-As is stated in the code, severe or repeated violations by community members may result in exclusion from collective decision-making and rejection of future contributions to the ``tedana`` project.
+As it is stated in the code, severe or repeated violations by community members may result in exclusion from collective decision-making and rejection of future contributions to the ``tedana`` project.

 .. _code of conduct: https://github.com/ME-ICA/tedana/blob/master/Code_of_Conduct.md